alexanderthurn/hiddennotdangerous/README.md

 ## Development

-Install python3
+- Install python3
-Open a terminal and run `python3 -m http.server 3333`
+- Open a terminal and run `python3 -m http.server 3333`
-Open `http://localhost:3333` in your webbrowser.
+- Open `http://localhost:3333` in your webbrowser.
 If it says it is insecure due to http, open it in another browser or in private mode

-## Resources used
+## Resources

 - character: https://opengameart.org/content/simple-character-base-16x16
 - Grass Tiles: https://www.vecteezy.com/vector-art/13998017-textures-of-green-grass-with-flowers-and-mushrooms